altBeck/beck/README.md

 # Beck's Portfolio
 <h3 align="center">My Personal Portfolio</h3>

-- 🔭 Hi, I’m currently working on my personal portfolio that I can share when searching for work opportunities.
-I am a frontend developer with a UX/UI Design background, so I want my portfolio to showcase that, in addition to my works.
+- 🔭 Hi, I’m currently working on version 1 of my personal portfolio that I can share when searching for work opportunities.
+I am a UX/UI Designer so I want my portfolio to showcase my best works so far in addition to my frontend skills.
 I am making use of SCSS and light javascript(ing).
 You can find the project in the link below.

 - (https://www.beckk.netlify.app/)